 - You must be willing to work within the government pay scale, which is set each year by Congress.
 The highest pay grade ranges from $128,000 to $163,000 per year, and we will do our best to match your current pay up to that amount.

 - You must be able to pass a thorough background investigation and drug test.

 - You must be available to start within the next six months and plan to stay, fulltime, for at least six months (preferably a year).

 There are no formal educational requirements to apply to the U.S. Digital Service.
 We’re looking for people who are experts at what they do and have worked on big, hard problems in a complex environment.
 Candidates with experience building and improving digital services using modern software engineering and product design practices such as those described in the Digital Services Playbook will be particularly competitive.

 Meet the team

-Today, the U.S. Digital Service is more than 200 people.
+Today, the U.S. Digital Service is around 200 people.
 You can read more about the team and their stories here.